raffaele-abramini/seamless-iframe/README.md

 # Seamless Iframe

-Seamless Iframe is a little helper to render iframes as if they were part of your page.
+Seamless Iframe is a customisable library that renders HTML content in iframes as if it was part of your page.

 ## Usage